dapr/community/steering-and-technical-committee-charter.md

 ## Authority, facilitation and decision

 Ideally most decisions are made at the lowest possible level within the
-project: with repo maintainers.
+project: with repository maintainers.
 When this is not possible for technical decisions, the STC can help facilitate a conversation to work through the contended issue.
 When facilitation by the STC does not resolve the contention, the STC may have to make a final decision.